alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 You can only create Rekognition Custom Labels datasets by using the Amazon Rekognition Custom Labels console.
 However, instead of creating the image labels/bounding boxes from scratch which is a kind of cumbersome manual process, you can also create a Custom Labels dataset based on an existing manifest file that already includes the respective label/bounding box information of your dataset.

 And you're lucky: We already created the manifest file with the necessary information for you.
-This will save you approximately 30-40 minutes of your life and you won't need to draw bounding boxes yourself.
+This will save you approximately 30-40 minutes and you won't need to draw bounding boxes yourself.

 ### Step 3.1: Edit and upload the manifest file